mohit810/streamingcdn/README.md

 ### Start a publisher

-* Paste your Twitch stream Key
+* Paste any random thing u wanna past
 * Click `Publish a Broadcast` and now you don't have to do anything.
 * Communicating with server is done by the js itself.
 * If you want to know the request that is sent to server via `POST` method, refer to the screenshot attached below.
 The `application` will respond with an offer as a response to the `POST`.